 Under our executive bonus plan, our named executive officers have the potential to earn annual cash incentive bonuses at a level that represents a meaningful portion of our named executive officers' cash compensation.
-For fiscal 2018, our executive bonus plan provided for potential annual cash incentive bonuses of up to 34% of the named executive officer's salary earned for the fiscal year.
+For fiscal 2019, our executive bonus plan provided for potential annual cash incentive bonuses of up to 34% of the named executive officer's salary earned for the fiscal year.
 Potential bonus payments under our executive bonus plan are linked to objective criteria set forth in the plan.
 Our named executive officers can earn annual cash incentive bonuses based on predetermined goals tied to corporate revenues, earnings per share and customer retention.

 At the beginning of the fiscal year, we set a fiscal year target for corporate revenues for purposes of our executive bonus plan.
 Each executive can earn a bonus of up to 10% of his or her salary earned during the fiscal year in question if actual revenues exceed a predetermined percentage of the target revenues.
 The amount of the bonus depends on the amount by which actual revenues varied from target revenues.
 To achieve the maximum bonus for the revenues goal, actual revenues must be 101.5% or more of the target revenues.
 In addition, if actual revenues are less than 99.5% of target revenues, then no bonus would be earned on account of the revenues goal.
+The executive bonus plan for fiscal 2019 included potential adjustments to actual revenues to take into account the impact of any deterioration of the Canadian dollar to U.S. dollar exchange rate from 0.78 U.S. dollars to 1.0 Canadian dollar.

 At the beginning of the fiscal year, we also set a fiscal year target for consolidated diluted earnings per share (EPS) for purposes of our executive bonus plan.
 Each executive can earn a bonus of up to 20% of his or her salary earned during the fiscal year in question if actual EPS exceed a predetermined percentage of the target EPS.
-In addition, the executive bonus plan for fiscal 2018 included potential adjustments to actual EPS to take into account greater than anticipated Company costs and expenses associated with claims, litigation, regulatory or environmental matters, outside contractor costs or internal payroll costs with respect to the Company's initiative to update its customer relationship management (CRM) systems, asset impairment, any share buy-backs by the Company, changes in generally accepted accounting principles and the impact of changes in the U.S. federal income tax rate.
+In addition, the executive bonus plan for fiscal 2019 included potential adjustments to actual EPS to take into account Company costs and expenses in excess of \$1.0 million associated with claims, litigation, regulatory or environmental matters, certain outside contractor costs or internal payroll costs with respect to the Company's initiative to update its customer relationship management (CRM) systems, asset impairment, changes in generally accepted accounting principles and any gain recognized related to a legal settlement in connection with a previous project to update our CRM systems.
 The amount of the bonus depends on the amount by which actual EPS, subject to potential adjustment, varied from target EPS.
 To achieve the maximum bonus for the EPS goal, the actual EPS, subject to potential adjustment, must equal or exceed 104% of the target EPS.
 In addition, if actual EPS, subject to potential adjustment, is less than 96% of target EPS, then no bonus would be earned on account of the EPS goal.